m3o/services/docs/web/content/pages/getting-started.md

 Amongst many other useful built-in services Micro includes a persistent storage service for storing data.

-### Go Micro interfaces in general
+### Interfaces as building blocks

-Both Micro (the server/CLI) and Go Micro (the framework) is very centered around precisely defined interfaces and their different implementations.
+A quick side note.
+Micro (the server/CLI) and Go Micro (the framework) are centered around strongly defined interfaces which are pluggable and provide an abstraction for underlying distributed systems concepts.
 What does this mean?

 Let's take our current case of the [store interface](https://github.com/micro/go-micro/blob/master/store/store.go).
 It's aimed to enable service writers data storage with a couple of different implementations:

 * in memory
-* local file (default when running `micro server`)
+* file storage (default when running `micro server`)
-* couchbase backed
+* cockroachdb

-Similarly, the [runtime](https://github.com/micro/go-micro/blob/master/runtime/runtime.go) interface, that represents something that runs processes, has a couple of implementations:
+Similarly, the [runtime](https://github.com/micro/go-micro/blob/master/runtime/runtime.go) interface, that allows you to run services in a completely runtime agnostic way has a few implementations:

-* local, which just runs actual binaries - aimed at local usage
+* local, which just runs actual processes - aimed at local development
-* kubernetes, aimed for beefier production settings
+* kubernetes - for running containers in a highly available and distributed way

 This is a recurring theme across Micro interfaces.
 Let's take a look at the default store when running `micro server`.